 The pros of a motorized versus a manual unit are fairly obvious: the motor turns the belt for you so you don’t strain your muscles and joints like you will on a manually operated treadmill; you can adjust the speed and incline conveniently on the console; you can select a number of pre-set training programs; and you can get features as heart rate control and heart monitoring.

-Check out some of the manual home treadmills at Amazon and you’ll find they average from $100 to $170.
+Check out some of the manual home treadmills on sale at Amazon and you’ll find they average from $100 to $170.
 If this is what you want to get, Amazon is a great place to shop since many of the better selling models such as Stamina, Confidence and Exerpeutic have been reviewed by dozens of owners who will tell you their experience with these machines.

 If you’re mulling the purchase of manual vs. a motorized treadmill, take some time to look for discounted electric treadmills first.
 New models come out every year and you can find last year’s models at very reasonable sale prices.
 Or consider remanufactured treadmills; they can be more than 40% off the price of a new machine.